I’m a little late to the party…but guys, I finally got Apple TV!

 All you need are 5 simple ingredients for this quick and easy popcorn:

 Cook the popcorn in the olive oil on the stovetop, according to the directions below.
 Then as soon as it’s ready, transfer the popcorn into some sort of large container with a lid (I use a big Tupperware), where your Parm, seasoning and salt are already waiting.
 Cover the container with the lid, and then give the popcorn some good shakes in every direction to help coat it evenly with the toppings.

 Then within minutes, this tasty and oh-so-irrisistible snack is ready to go.

 If you’re not into olive oil, you can of course make it with butter.
 But I love the subtle taste of the olive oil paired with the salty Parmesan and Italian seasonings.
 Definitely the perfect quick and easy snack for movie nights, or anytime you’re just craving a little Italian treat.

 This Olive Oil and Parmesan Popcorn is quick and easy to make, and full of the best flavors!

-- (optional: 1 teaspoon Italian seasoning, homemade or store-bought)
+(optional: 1 teaspoon Italian seasoning, store-bought or homemade)

 Add oil to a large metal stockpot over medium-high heat.
 Place 3-4 individual kernels in the pan and cover.
 Once they pop, uncover the pan and add in the rest of the kernels so that they form a single layer on the bottom of the pan.
 Cover, and give the pot a shake so that they all get coated with the oil.